Return

 As the first rays of the sun caress the mountains and sand dunes, changing colours as the day unfolds, I am embraced by beauty.

 The drumming of horses’ hooves as they race across the steppe returned to me what I thought was gone forever – my heart’s ability to sing.
-The broad wings of eagles gliding on the thermals reminded my spirit of its own love of soaring.
+The broad wings of eagles gliding on the thermals remind my spirit of its own love of soaring.

 This land which has endured its own harsh realities, survived life that comes and goes – often brutally, has restored a sense of peace in me.